iridakos/iridakos.github.io/_posts/2018-06-24-debian-imac-backlight-keyboard.markdown

 ---
 layout: default
-title:  "Change brightness with the function keys on iMac running Debian"
+title:  "Change brightness with the function keys on iMac running Ubuntu or Debian"
-description: "Steps I had to follow to be able to change my iMac's brightness using the function keys on Debian"
+description: "Steps I had to follow to be able to change my iMac's brightness using the function keys on Ubuntu and Debian"
 date: 2018-06-24 18:00:00 +0300
 image: "https://iridakos.com/assets/images/posts/debian-backlight/brightness.jpg"
 category: "how-to"